RafaelGoulartB/rpg-dice-roller/README.md

 # :bug: Issues

 Feel free to **file a new issue** with a respective title and description on the the [RandomApp](https://github.com/RafaelGoulartB/RandomApp/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

+# :tada: Contributing

+Check out the [contributing](https://github.com/RafaelGoulartB/RandomGeneratorApp/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.

 # :closed_book: License